Uberspace/status-page/README.md

-# Status Page
+# Uberspace Status Page

-Our status page at is.uberspace.online
+This repository contains the source for our status page at https://is.uberspace.online.

-## adding incidents

-Incidents are markdown files in the folder `content/issues`.
-See the [cstate wiki](https://github.com/cstate/cstate#doing-it-from-the-git-repository) for more information.
+It is mainly intended to be edited by the team, but PRs are always welcome.